Mike + The Mechanics (1985 album): Background and recording

 Mike Rutherford began constructing the album's set of tracks by playing demo tapes containing musical pieces in various stages of development (in some cases no more than isolated riffs and fragments but a few seconds long) to producer Christopher Neil.
 Neil then told him which bits he thought were worth developing, and Rutherford began building these pieces into full-fledged songs.
-With the exception of "Silent Running", which Rutherford co-wrote with B. A. Robertson, the final versions of the songs were drafted by Neil; in Rutherford's words, "He's much better at finishing, and I'm much better at starting, so it was a good combination."
+With the exception of "Silent Running", which Rutherford co-wrote with BA Robertson, the final versions of the songs were drafted by Neil; in Rutherford's words, "He's much better at finishing, and I'm much better at starting, so it was a good combination."

 In most cases, the lyrics were written by Rutherford.
 However, he credits Neil for writing the lyrics to the verses of "You Are the One".

 Rutherford originally conceived "Par Avion" as a heavy song "with powerful drums", but Neil adapted it into a soft ballad, which Rutherford agreed was a better approach to the composition.
 The song was featured in the Miami Vice episode "Yankee Dollar".

 "A Call to Arms" began as an unfinished "bit" from the Genesis album sessions which none of the members liked, aside from Rutherford.
 Rutherford received permission from Genesis bandmates Phil Collins and Tony Banks to use it for the Mechanics, then developed it into a full song with help from Christopher Neil and B.A.
 Robertson.